 NB: Since ArchiCAD 16, when you export to Artlantis, you have the option of exporting the geometry according to the ArchiCAD layers.
 In Artlantis' Objects Inspector, the ArchiCAD layers will be listed in the Layers tab.
-If you do not want to export the geometry in multiple layers but rather in a unique layer only, check Unique layer in the export dialog box.
+If file formats atls (Shaders) and atlo (Objects).
+Please use the Artlantis Media Converter program available in the Artlantis 6 folder.
+The older file format opt/db is no longer supported.